codechimp-org/ha-menu/README.md

 For now there's no automatic update when new versions are released.
 Suggest using the Watch/Releases Only within GitHub to get notified when a new version is available.

 ### Groups
-HA provides default all_switches and all_light groups (not all_input_boolean's).
-HA Menu displays these two groups by default (in Preferences you will see under groups there is all_switches,all_lights
+Home Assistant provides default all_switches and all_light groups (not all_input_boolean's).
+HA Menu displays these two groups by default (in Preferences you will see under groups there is all_switches,all_lights)

 If you have a lot of switches/lights or want to list input_boolean's you can have HA Menu display a specific set by [creating new groups within HA](https://www.home-assistant.io/integrations/group/).